yasuhito/trema-book/README.md

 establish an OpenFlow channel connection with an OpenFlow switch and output the `"Hello 0xabc! (switch's datapath ID)"` message.

-This demonstrates a minimum template for Trema applications written in Ruby.
-Hence it's a good starting point to learn about Trema programming.
+This example demonstrates a minimum template for Trema applications written in Ruby.
+Hence, it's a good starting point to learn about Trema programming.

 [travis]: http://travis-ci.org/trema/hello_trema
 [coveralls]: https://coveralls.io/r/trema/hello_trema